Services producer price index overview

 This article presents services producer prices for all uses (B2All indicators), i.e. services consumed by private consumers, by business consumers and others.
 However, the bulk of the service industries covered by the indicator are those which are, as a matter of fact, mainly demanded by businesses (B2B indicator), they include for example freight transport, legal and accounting services, advertising and market research (see below).

 Figure 1 presents aggregated services producer prices for the EU-28 and the Euro area.
-The indicators combine all service areas for which services producer prices are collected under the short-term statistics Regulation 1165/98, i.e. road, water and air transport, storage and cargo handling, telecommunication services, legal and accounting services, management consulting, advertising and market research, employment, security and cleaning services.
+The indicators combine all service areas for which services producer prices are collected under the short-term statistics Regulation (EC) No 1165/98, i.e. road, water and air transport, storage and cargo handling, telecommunication services, legal and accounting services, management consulting, advertising and market research, employment, security and cleaning services.
 Between their introduction in 2006 and mid-2008 aggregated services producer prices showed a relatively steady increase.
-During the economic and financial crisis prices fell for a number of quarters.
-Since mid-2009 prices have been more or less steadily increased and the price aggregate for the Euro area already surpassed the pre-crisis high at the end of 2014.
+During the economic and financial crisis prices fell between mid-2008 and mid-2009.
+Since the third quarter of 2009 prices have been more or less steadily increased and the price aggregate for the Euro area already surpassed the pre-crisis high at the end of 2014.
 In the beginning of 2016 prices dropped again but afterwards recovered quickly.
+Today the overall level of service producer prices in the European Union and the Euro area is around 2 percentage points higher then during the pre-crisis peak.

 For many other business services (Figure 3) the general development since 2006 is more stable than for transport and communication.
 It can be assumed that many of these services (e.g. cleaning, security) are based on long-term contracts.
 Moreover, some services such as legal and accounting services may be considered largely indispensable by businesses and were not or not significantly reduced during the financial crisis so that there was no incentive for service provides to adjust prices.
 For many services producer prices displayed a rather stable upward trend.
 For computer services (including programming and consultancy) price levels remained almost unchanged.
 Only prices for advertising and market research showed a reaction to the financial and economic crisis.
-The indicators for this service area dropped by 6 percentage points in the first quarter of 2009 but has since then regained and surpassed the pre-crisis level (Figure 3).
+The indicators for this service area dropped by several percentage points in 2009 but has since then regained and surpassed the pre-crisis level.

 Information on output prices of services is generally collected by business surveys.
 However for some prices other sources are used, for example information from regulatory bodies for telecommunication prices or for legal services.
 Web surveys are also used to collect certain price information.
 The service price indices are calculated on a quarterly basis, data are available form 2006 on.
 The collection of price data for services poses a number of statistical problems due to the special nature of services.
 In particular it is difficult to ascertain the quality of services and therefore difficult to collect price data for services of a comparable nature and quality over time.
 Measurement problems are also due to the fact that services are often consumed on production and that many services are unique and tailor-made for the client.